ToolmanP/Thoughtcrime/pages/AppSystem.md

   logseq.order-list-type:: number
 - Too much emphasis on requests and responses logseq.order-list-type:: number
-- Communication is not replayable logseq.order-list-type:: number
+- Communication is not replayable. logseq.order-list-type:: number
-- ### Benefits
+-
-- Loose decoupling of the system logseq.order-list-type:: number
+- Message Queue acts a meditator mode in the programming modal in the system design.
+- Message Queue introduces a message buffer between the consumers and producers, it however adds another layer of complexity over the system.
+However, at the end of day, its overhead still is beaten by its architectural benefit.
+We can now program based on a message oriented model.
+- However, message queue does not provide a direct way to expose the exception to the application.
+E.g. when the bookstore is out of stock, the message can not be delivered immediately to their clients.
-- We dont
+- ## We
-  logseq.order-list-type:: number
 - ## Log Structured Merge Tree
 - ---
 - ## MySQL